goldbricklemon/AMASS-to-3DHPE/README.md

 Next, [download](https://amass.is.tue.mpg.de/download.php) the AMASS dataset.
 Since AMASS is a collection of many different motion capture datasets, you can download your own preferred subset of datasets.

-**NOTE**: This script only supports datasets that have been SMPLified with the SMPL+H model.
+**NOTE**: This script only supports datasets that have been meshed with the SMPL+H model.
 Only download datasets as `SMPL+H G`.
-Some datasets are not available in this format.
+Avoid datasets that are not available in this format.

 Download each dataset, extract its contents and place them in a directory with the name of that dataset.
 The following lists all datasets (and the name of the corresponding directories) that have been tested so far: